 - Another requirement is to ensure proper cybersecurity event reporting(500.17).
 You can use this form to report any breaches to the Superintendent.

 Those WITHOUT a limited exemption must also address the following two points by August 28th, 2017.

 - Develop an Incident Response Plan or an IRP(500.16).
 This document will encompass every aspect of responding and remediating security breaches.
 From the roles personnel will play, how communications are handled, to evaluation and revision of the plan after an event.
 For a more in-depth view of what goes into an IRP, click here.

 - Employ cybersecurity personnel(500.04 and 500.10).
 Someone has to be crowned the official CISO, taking responsibility for regulatory compliance with 23 NYCRR 500 and overseeing Third Party Service Providers that work with their network security.
 “Qualified cybersecurity personnel” must be utilized to carry out the cybersecurity program.
 These personnel must also be provided training and have verifiable knowledge of changing cybersecurity threats and countermeasures.

-No. In fact, many other companies don’t really know where to start or if they are even exempt.
-If you stumbled upon this page you have the tools necessary to hit the ground running down the path of compliance with 23 NYCRR 500.
-The best part is you don’t have to conquer this quest alone.
+You don’t have to conquer this quest alone.
 As a managed security service provider, Sedara is committed to ensuring effective network security and full compliance for companies of all sizes.
 If you have questions about managed network security or compliance with any regulations including 23 NYCRR 500, contact us or leave a comment below.